Research Results

 3. Using far less chemical fertilizer still produces high crop yields, study finds

-A tractor in a field Description automatically generated with low confidence A study, led by Chloe MacLaren at the Rothamsted Research, Harpenden, UK, has shown for the first time that farmers can continue to produce high-yielding crops with less use of artificial fertilizers if they adopt environmentally friendly practices.
+A study, led by Chloe MacLaren at the Rothamsted Research, Harpenden, UK, has shown for the first time that farmers can continue to produce high-yielding crops with less use of artificial fertilizers if they adopt environmentally friendly practices.
 According to the study, the adoption of these methods will be enough to replace a sizeable portion of chemical fertilizers, whose prices have skyrocketed owing to high fuel prices and the war in Ukraine.
 “Reducing reliance on chemical fertilizers will help protect farmers and consumers from economic shocks.
 Widespread adoption of these practices could also contribute to a more equitable global distribution of fertilizers,’’ MacLaren said.
 Scientists analysed 30 long-term experiments on farms in Europe and Africa to assess how natural farming methods could improve yields.

 They found that the use of sustainable farming techniques did not increase yields when used in conjunction with heavy fertilization, at a scale commonly used in farming, but produced good yields especially when they are practiced with the addition of a little nitrogen to the soil.
 Fertilizer prices have in some cases more than tripled, partly due to soaring fuel prices as the world recovers from the economic shock of Covid-19, but skyrocketed owing to the war in Ukraine.
 Fertilizer abuse is a severe problem in developed countries, where farmers have become dependent on synthetic chemicals to feed their crops.
 In addition, ecological intensification practices had comparable effects across different tillage intensities and reducing tillage did not strongly affect yields.